HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

     <img width="650" alt="" src="https://i.imgur.com/nTbL4Pj.png">

 -   Double click on the **Script name**, or **right click>Edit Script**

--   Open the file with **Visual Studio 2019. **Login with _your Microsoft account_, or create a new one.
+-   Open the file with **Visual Studio Code**.
+Login with _your Microsoft account_, or create a new one.

 ```